PelionIoT/connected-lights-cloud/docs/5_controlling-from-cloud.md

 # Controlling the device from mbed Cloud

 At this moment the device is connected through mbed Cloud.
 In the code sample that we gave in the previous section, we defined a number of resources using calls to `client.define_resource()`.
-These resources are automatically exposed to mbed Cloud, from where you can read and write resources.
-Then, changes are automatically synced back to the device.
+These resources are automatically exposed to mbed Cloud, from where you can read and write resources, and changes are automatically synced back to the device.
 That means that we already have a remote management interface for this device.

 ## Seeing the status of a device